Privacy when sharing links

 https://example.com/article

-Rule of thumb: not every parameter is tracking — but many tracking parameters are unnecessary for sharing.
+Rule of thumb: not every parameter is tracking—but many tracking parameters are unnecessary when sharing.

 Protection in layers

-No single step makes you “invisible.”
-Impact comes from combining small habits.
-Here’s a practical A → C ladder.
+No single step makes you “invisible”.
+Impact comes from combination and habit.
+Here’s a practical ladder (A → C).

 • Block third-party cookies